maoberlehner/visual-regression-tests-for-vue-applications-with-jest-and-puppeteer/README.md

-# Visual Regression Tests for Vue.Js Applications with Jest and Puppeteer
+# Using Docker to Run Visual Regression Tests with Jest and Puppeteer

 [![Patreon](https://img.shields.io/badge/patreon-donate-blue.svg)](https://www.patreon.com/maoberlehner)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://paypal.me/maoberlehner)

-This is an example project for the following article: [Visual Regression Tests for Vue.Js Applications with Jest and Puppeteer](https://markus.oberlehner.net/blog/visual-regression-tests-for-vue-applications-with-jest-and-puppeteer/)
+This is an example project for the following article: [Using Docker to Run Visual Regression Tests with Jest and Puppeteer](https://markus.oberlehner.net/blog/using-docker-to-run-visual-regression-tests-with-jest-and-puppeteer/)

 ## Build Setup